kshyst/Docs/Python/Django/Models.md

 ## Save with commit = False in django

 when saving form with commit = false it returns an instance of the object from the form and lets you modify it before saving it to the database

+# ?
+use ? in order and the ordering will be random?